framboise-pi/MyPi-MagicMirror/README.md

         - LED picture from python file
         - temperature in a message, background color corresponding to a temperature scale (from blue to red)
   - On your Magic Mirror
+    - top of the Mirror :
       - clock with date, inspired from Magic Mirror 2
       - from sensehat : temperature and pression
     - center of the Mirror :
       - modules
         - Moon - pictures to show current phase of the moon ( I made pictures I won't release for free, but will modify with free licenses pictures for you on github)
+    - footer of the Mirror :
         - Words - random words from a python file to make a sentence.
 Inspired from Compliments/Magic Mirror 2

   - [update] picture of MPMM working with Sensehat -
 -------------------------------------
 ### Give support ! ( a chocolat viennois break | help me get sensors and Raspberry hardware)